Februray 3 & 4, 2024

 • Performers may perform only during their division’s window.

-• Performers will be assigned an arrival time that is roughly 15 minutes before their scheduled warm-up time.
+• Performers will be assigned an arrival time that is before their scheduled warm-up time.

 Division Date Estimated Window